 I am a conservation scientist and tropical ecologist.
 I am generally interested in how policies impact on-the-ground spatial and ecological processes.
 I find the integration of social and natural science exceedingly important as we tackling complex conservation issues.

-I am a Visiting Professor in the Environmental Studies Program at Fort Lewis College in Durango, Colorado.
-I received my Ph.D. from Texas A&M University summer 2016 in the Wildlife and Fisheries Sciences Department, Dr. Thomas Lacher’s Lab in College Station, Texas, USA.
+I am currently an Associate Scientist at Conservation International in the Gordon and Betty Moore Center for Science.
+I served as a Visiting Professor in the Environmental Studies Program at Fort Lewis College during school year 2016/2017, and I received my Ph.D. from Texas A&M University in the Wildlife and Fisheries Sciences Department, Dr. Thomas Lacher’s Lab in College Station, Texas, USA.

-My research focuses on landscape ecology, tropical mammalian ecology and environmental policies.
-Specifically, I study government payment for ecosystem services programs, biological corridor policies, and how these policies/programs influence target conservation mammalian species within the biological corridor of Paso de Las Nubes in Costa Rica.
+My new research focuses on commodity supply chains, with the specific goal of developing transparent supply chains to reduce deforestation and better understand natures role in our global production systems.
+My on-going research focuses on landscape ecology, tropical mammalian ecology and environmental policies.
+Specifically, government payment for ecosystem services programs, biological corridor policies, and how these policies/programs influence target conservation mammalian species within the biological corridor of Paso de Las Nubes in Costa Rica.